-- Wool: the alpines fleece is very thick and luxurious, with a super soft and silky touch to it.
+- Wool: the alpine fleece is very thick and luxurious, with a super soft and silky touch to it.
 It is very strong, elastic, and resistant to pilling or felting.
 The staple length is over 3 inches (77mm).

 Alpines Steinschaf is a good treeing and guarding animal, but they do not guard their flock as well as other breeds.
-The alpines fleece tends to pill easily, and tearing of the wool is common.
+The alpine fleece tends to pill easily, and tearing of the wool is common.

 - Behavior: alpines Steinschaf is a calm and quiet animal, although they are constantly active throughout the year.

 - Milking: milking machines can be attached to the teats of alpines ewes and rams to milk them.

 - Handling: alpines are docile animals and do not require much handling as they are calm and quiet.